7 Kinds of Laboratory Temperature And Humidity Control Requirements

 4. Laboratory Animal Room

-The environment of the animal laboratory requires that the humidity should be maintained between 40% and 60% RH mainly for laboratory animals, for example, if they live in an environment with a relative humidity of 40% or less, it is easy to fall off the tail and die. temperature and humidity differential pressure recorders can establish a temperature and humidity monitoring and recording system by grouping alarms and other measures, which is conducive to the control of differential pressure, temperature, and humidity in animal rooms.
+The environment of the animal laboratory requires that the humidity should be maintained between 40% and 60% RH mainly for laboratory animals, for example, if they live in an environment with a relative humidity of 40% or less, it is easy to fall off the tail and die.
+Temperature and humidity differential pressure recorders can establish a temperature and humidity monitoring and recording system by grouping alarms and other measures, which is conducive to the control of differential pressure, temperature, and humidity in animal rooms.
 Avoid disease transmission and cross-infection between animals.

-6. Concrete Laboratory
+5. Concrete Laboratory

-7. Certification and Metrology Laboratories
+6. Certification and Metrology Laboratories

 humidity IoT solutions